 - Unassigned Tasks: houses the collection of all tasks, grouped by role, that have not yet been assigned to a team member.

 - Total Resource Utilization: reflects the sum total of your team members utilization represented in percentages.
 As you start allocating your team members, this bar will reflect the rate of utilization within a given period, and as you adjust the zoom level of the heat map the percentage will adjust accordingly.
 This percentage bar gives you an immediate overview of your team's utilization rate.

 The heatmap is the representation of your team's workload whether; under, over, or fully allocated.

 - A team member that is over-allocated is visually identified by a Red tab - along with the total number of hours they are over-allocated - on their heatmap.

 - A team member that is perfectly-allocated is visually identified by a green tab with a checkmark - on their heatmap.

 - Finally, a team member that is under allocated is visually identified by a white (or empty) tab - along with the total number of hours they are under allocated.
-As you allocate your team member(s) their allocation tab will start to fill up.
+As you allocate your team member(s) their allocation tab will start to fill up in green.

 Managing Team Members

 Click on a team members heatmap tab to view the Resource Utilization rate of a team member.

 The heatmpa displays workload/availability across three levels: day, week and month - depending on which level you find yourself on - will display the respective utilization.